wp-plugins/footer-putter/readme.txt

 == Changelog ==

+= 1.12 = Updated for WordPress 4.1, bug fix to privacy page terms, and  added useful links and DIYWebmastery news feed sections in the sidebar

 = 1.11 = Add option to set Copyright Text

 = 1.10 = Updated tooltips to use dash-icons font